bp4mc2/bp4mc2.github.io/iri-minting/index.md

 Both information resources and information resource versions can have formats.
 The format of an information resource would be the format of the most current version of that particular information resource.

-Use the following URI template for information resource versions:
+Use the following URI template for information resource (version) formats:

 ```
 https://{original-uri}.{extension}